Multi-currency features in PocketSmith

 Caveats and to-dos for multi-currency beta

 Multi-currency is a feature that appears to be simple initially, but then gets more complicated the more you dig into things; especially with an application as large as PocketSmith.
 We have released multi-currency support in different stages and listing here what doesn't quite work yet.
-All of these will be resolved in time but we wanted to release the most important parts of multi-currency first.
+All of these will be resolved in time, but we wanted first to release the most important parts of multi-currency.